tommyhama95/ZOoTR-Location-Tracker/README.md

 2. Make Item tracker for locations to open when aquired

+3. Make website/project to be PWA friendly and SEO optimized

-3. Make it swipe-able in order to be further implemented as a PWA for later development
+4. Make it swipe-able in order to be further implemented as a PWA for later development

-4. Make website/project to be PWA friendly and SEO optimized

 5. Add skulltula sanity, cow sanity, scrub salesman sanity, magic bean sanity

-## Checklist
+## Checklist for functionality
 - [x] Display cards for each area
 - [x] Fill cards with locations and make checkable
-- [ ] Make global counter telling checked locations out of total
+- [x] Make global counter telling checked locations out of total
-- [ ] Make locations that require items disabled
+- [ ] Make locations that require a certain item disabled
+- [ ] Make global counter count only enabled checks
-- [ ] Make item tracker checker for opening locations on the cards
+- [ ] Make item tracker-checker for opening locations that are LOCKED because of an item
-- [ ] Item tracker should enable location that requires set item
+- [ ] Item tracker should enable location that requires set item to open when checked

+#### Optionals/Improvemnts
-- [ ] make the global counter show available locations
+- [ ] Make the global counter show available locations?

+## Checklist for design and/or structure
+- [ ] Make cards align and scale according to width size (mobile friendly)
+- [ ] Add Aria-Labels/alt attributes for SEO optimization and screen readers
+- [ ] Find a proper color palette for cards and other elements
+- [ ] Add a footer

+#### Optionals/Improvements
-- [ ] If all checks done, make card disabled or flashy green?
+- [ ] If all checks done inside card, make it disabled or flashy green?